nerdsunity/nodejs-facebook-login/README.md

 # Facebook Login with NodeJS and PhantomJS
 With this simple script made with NodeJS and PhantomJS you can login into Facebook and scrape its contents.

-Install NodeJS on your machine: https://nodejs.org/en/download/package-manager/ Install PhantomJS on your machine: http://phantomjs.org/download.html
+  - Install NodeJS on your machine: https://nodejs.org/en/download/package-manager/
+  - Install PhantomJS on your machine: http://phantomjs.org/download.html

 # Want to learn NodeJS?
+50% OFF Udemy Coupon!
 Learn Nodejs by building 12 projects.
 Apply the Coupon on Udemy: http://bit.ly/udemy-coupon-nodejs.

+# Want to learn PhantomJS?
 50% OFF Udemy Coupon!

-# Want to learn PhantomJS?
 Scrape Websites using PhantomJS and CasperJS.
 Apply the Coupon on Udemy: http://bit.ly/udemy-coupon-phantomjs-casperjs.
-50% OFF Udemy Coupon!

 # Disclaimer
 This script should be used for testing purposes only.
 NerdsUnity does not take any responsibility for wrong or illegal uses of this script.